plotly/dash-labs/docs/07-LongCallback.md

 DashLabs introduces a new callback decorator called `@long_callback`.
 This decorator is designed to make it easier to create callback functions that take a long time to run, without locking up the Dash app or timing out.

 `@long_callback` is designed to support multiple backend executors.
 Two backends are currently implemented:
- - A [Flask-Caching](https://flask-caching.readthedocs.io/en/latest/) backend that runs callback logic in a separate process and stores the results in a Flask-Caching cache.
+ - A [diskcache](http://www.grantjenks.com/docs/diskcache/index.html) backend that runs callback logic in a separate process and stores the results to disk using the diskcache library.
 This is the easiest backend to use for local development.
  - A [Celery](https://docs.celeryproject.org/en/stable/getting-started/introduction.html) backend that runs callback logic in a celery worker and returns results to the Dash app through a Celery broker like RabbitMQ or Redis.

 The `@long_callback` decorator supports the same arguments as the normal `@callback` decorator, but also includes support for 3 additional arguments that will be discussion below: `running`, `cancel`, and `progress`.